fabianwilflingsederxxxl/techstack-tutorial/07-component-based-styling/Readme.md

 * **Run:** `yarn add --dev style-loader css-loader`

-The next rule uses css-loader with modules true to put the css imports into your javascript modules and therefor enables Hot Module Reload in Development.
+The next rule uses css-loader with modules true to put the css imports into your javascript modules and therefore enables Hot Module Reload in Development.

 * **Run:** the application with `yarn start` and in another window `yarn dev:wds` and reload `http://localhost:8000`.
-When you refresh a couple of times you notice, that the style is loaded with a bit of delay.
-That shows that the styling is only done, when the javascript is loaded and we have hot module reload for styles as well.
+When you refresh a couple of times you notice that the style is loaded with a bit of delay.
+This shows that the styling is only done when the javascript is loaded and we have hot module reload for styles as well.

 *Don't forget to close the production server with `yarn prod:stop` if it is still running.*